Duration: | 8 Hour(s) - 0 Minute(s) |

 Hundreds of monolithic stelae are found in and around Axum.
 They are presumed to be grave markers and a few tombs have been excavated.
 The biggest and most decorated stelae are found at the main stelae field, among them the recently returned Stele from Rome.
 The fallen Great Stele is one of the largest single piece of stone (520 tonnes) ever worked on in human history.

-Nearby the main stelae field you find the beautiful decorated Iyesus church.
+Nearby the main stelae field you find the beautifully decorated Iyesus church.
 The biblical story is painted on the outside wall.

 Many other interesting historical sites are found in and around Axum.
 Some are disputably attributed to the Queen of Sheba like the bath and Dungar Palace.
-Other sites to mention are: The tomb of Basen of which is believed he is Balthazar, one of the three wise man.
-The tombs of Kaleb and Gebre Meskel, rulers in the 6th century.
-The trilingual tablet with inscriptions in Ge'ez, Greek and Sabean.
+Other sites to mention are: The tomb of Basen of which is believed he is Balthazar, one of the three wise men.
+The tombs of Kaleb and Gebre Meskel were rulers in the 6th century.
+The trilingual tablet with inscriptions in Ge'ez, Greek, and Sabean.

 A beautiful walk to the monasteries of Abba Liqanos and Abba Pantaleon (women are not allowed inside), makes a pleasant break from all the history.
 The market, especially on Saturday, is also worthwhile to visit.